harsh183/sail21-whacky-web-bots/slides/sail.md

 # Exercise 1 (10 minutes) - Chapter goto

-* We want to jump to chapters of Automate The Boring Stuff with Python
+* Lets say we have a book that we really like named Automate The Boring Stuff with Python, but we want to jump into a chapter directly at once.

+---

+# Spec

 * The url for each chapter has the chapter number in the end "https://automatetheboringstuff.com/2e/chapter12/" from 0 to 20 both included.

+* (Programmers have this weird obession with starting everything from 0)

-* Command line input `automate.py 5`
+* Make a program that takes the command line input `automate.py 5` and have the browser jump to the right page.

 ---